 To accelerate growth, we’ll need to harness the potential of women entrepreneurs worldwide.
 Our programs, on both a global and regional level, empower women entrepreneurs to think bigger, gain access to capital, learn from their peers and find seasoned advisors.
 These connections help their companies scale, increasing employment and prosperity.

-EY Entrepreneurial Winning Women™ program in Turkey
+EY Entrepreneurial Winning Women™ in Asia-Pacific

 Want creative solutions to tough national problems?

 Did you know that research shows a direct correlation between girls’ participation in sports and their success in higher education and employment?
 We’re using our experience to harness the often untapped leadership potential of elite women athletes, because we believe that many of tomorrow’s business leaders are today’s young athletes.

 Female Olympic athletes to join EY as interns

 Through our Women Athletes Business Network, we will hire eight athletes who represented six countries in the Rio 2016 Olympic Games.

 Twenty-five elite female athletes will be paired with female executives from the International Women’s Forum for a year-long mentoring program.